l12f3r/postgresql-rds-dbeaver/README.md

 To create the subnet group (that is, a collection of subnets) for the database, the `aws_db_subnet_group` is the proper resource to be used.
 This subnet group uses subnets created by the `ourDBVPC` module.

-In our scenario, the `subnet_ids` must point to the public subnets, so we could test it using DBeaver.
+In our scenario, the `subnet_ids` must point to the public subnets of the module, so we could test it using DBeaver.
 However, that's not good practice and it should point to private in production environments.

 This resource will be used to avoid Terraform creating RDS instances on the default VPC.